Scattering diagrams, stability conditions, and coherent sheaves on $\mathbb{P}^2$: The scattering diagram

 where, for every $j=1, \dots, N$,

 \end{defn}

-\textbf{Remarks:} \begin{itemize} \item The ordering of the rays $\fd_1, \dots, \fd_N$ by times of intersection with the path is slightly ambiguous as different rays can have the same support.
-By the assumption $[\fg_m,\fg_{m'}]=0$ if $\langle m,m'\rangle=0$, the automorphisms associated to rays with the same support commute.
-It follows that $\Phi_{\alpha,k}^{\fD}$ is well-defined despite this ambiguity. \item The definition of $\Phi_{\alpha,k}^{\fD}$ makes sense as there are only finitely many rays $\fd$ in $\fD$ with $H_\fd \neq 0 \mod \fm_k$ by condition (2) of Definition \ref{def_local_scattering}. \end{itemize}
+\textbf{Remarks:} \begin{itemize} \item[(i)] The ordering of the rays $\fd_1, \dots, \fd_N$ by times of intersection with the path is slightly ambiguous as different rays can have the same support.
+By the assumption $[\fg_m,\fg_{m'}]=0$ if $m$ and $m'$ are collinear, the group elements associated to rays with the same support commute.
+It follows that $\Phi_{\fp,k}^{\fD}$ is well-defined despite this ambiguity. \item[(ii)] The definition of $\Phi_{\fp,k}^{\fD}$ makes sense as there are only finitely many rays $\fd$ in $\fD$ with $H_\fd \neq 0 \mod \fm_k$ by condition (2) of Definition \ref{def_local_scattering}. \end{itemize}